websites that only gather limited information from their users, without

 where data comes from a third party, you specify what type of organisation

 that third party is (e.g. its industry or sector, and whether it is private

 or public).
 It may also be helpful to indicate whether the source is inside

-or outside the EEA.
+or outside the UK.
 Provide as much detail here as is commercially

 It is important to explain how you use the personal data that you collect